huhanGitHub/papt/README.md

-# guidedExplore
+# GUI Explore
 Step 1: install required packages in the requirement.txt `pip install -r requirement.txt`

 Step 2:
-set the following configuration of this test in the dynamic_testing/dynamic_GUI_testing.py：
+set the following configuration of this test in the 'dynamic_testing/dynamic_GUI_testing.py'：

 ```python
 deviceId = '192.168.57.105'